-Section 3(d) of the Natural Gas Pipeline Safety Act of 1968, as amended (49 U.S.C.
+section 3(d) of the Natural Gas Pipeline Safety Act of 1968, as amended (49 U.S.C.
 1672(d)), authorizes waivers from compliance with the Federal gas pipeline safety standards after notice and opportunity for hearing.
 Section 3(c) further provides that the provisions of subchapter II of chapter 5 of Title 5 of the United States Code shall apply to all actions waiving compliance with any standard.
 Therefore, in accordance with 5 U.S.C.
-553(b), in view of the need for a waiver, the absence of a significant safety issue, and the brief time involved, prior notice and public procedure on the granting of this waiver would not be in the public interest.
+553(b), in view of the need for a waiver, the absence of a significant safety issue, and the brief time involved, prior notice and public procedure on the granting of this waiver would not be in the public

-Accordingly, by this order, Tennessee Gas Pipeline Company is hereby granted a temporary waiver from compliance with 49 CFR 192.321(a) with regard to the plastic pipeline described above.
-The waiver is effective immediately and terminates 30 days after the pipeline is placed in service.
+Accordingly, by this order, Tennessee Gas Pipeline Company is hereby granted a temporary waiver from compliance with 49 CFR 192.321(a) with regard to either one 3-inch or two 2-inch plastic pipelines described above.
+The waiver is effective immediately and terminates 30 days after the pipeline or pipelines are placed in service.

 (49 U.S.C.
-1672(d); 49 CFR 1.53, Appendix A to Part 1, and Appendix A to Part 106)
+1672(d); 49 CFR 1.53; Appendix A of Part 1, and Appendix A of Part 106)

-Issued in Washington, D.C., on June 20, 1983.
+Issued in Washington, D.C., on September 28, 1984.